almamun2b/client-travel-agency/README.md

 ## Project Summary:

-• A Full Functional web-based app, based on MERN Stack.
+• This is a Travel Agency website where registered users can find and book national and international travel locations based on their interests.

-• The website has a navbar, banner, dashboard, and products section.
-The homepage shows some products from all products.
-Clicking a product shows the detail of the products.
+• The website has a navbar, banner, dashboard, and travel location section.
+The homepage shows some national and international locations.
+Clicking a location shows the detail.

-• It has the Users and Admin section.
-A registered user can select cars to buy, Review the site.
-Users also can delete the selected car.
-The admin can add, delete products(cars), approve the user's selection, can change the role of a user to admin.
+• On the dashboard, the user can delete the selected item.
+The admin can add, delete travel spots.

 ## About